 Blizzard: Race To The Pole brings history to life by re-creating Scott and Amundsen’s epic journey to the South Pole.
 Two modern day teams of explorers have been set the challenge of travelling across a route identical in length to that covered by Scott and Amundsen.

-6 x 50 minutes serie has been broadcasted all over the world, and BBC and NRK has made DVD which is possible to buy.
+6 x 50 minutes serie has been broadcasted all over the world, and BBC and NRK has made DVD which is possible to buy, or was.
 Jasper Rees wrote the book about the project, which is translated to Norwegian as well.